avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

   var socket = io();
 </script>

-Thatís all it takes to load the socket.io-client, which exposes a io global, and then connect.
+That‚Äôs all it takes to load the socket.io-client, which exposes a io global, and then connect.

-Notice that Iím not specifying any URL when I call io(), since it defaults to trying to connect to the host that serves the page.
+Notice that I‚Äôm not specifying any URL when I call io(), since it defaults to trying to connect to the host that serves the page.

-If you now reload the server and the website you should see the console print ìa user connectedî.
+If you now reload the server and the website you should see the console print ‚Äúa user connected‚Äù.
-Try opening several tabs, and youíll see several messages:
+Try opening several tabs, and you‚Äôll see several messages: